ClassAxion/disco-4g-without-sc2/docs/DASHBOARD.md

 ## On the top left

--   Speed meter (only in one unit, m/s or km/h)
+-   Speed meter (only in one unit selected in settings, m/s or km/h)
 -   Altitude meter
 -   Distance meter
 -   Battery percent (with green/orange/red color)